From 1 - 10 / 49

 • Categories

 Medbiolitter database summarises results of scientific studies on biodiversity and marine litter interactions in the Mediterranean Sea.
 To this end, information is collected from different data sources, such as institutions or projects, as well as peer-reviewed publications.
 The main source of data currently is LITTERBASE/AWI, including only the coverage within the Mediterranean.
-The database currently comprises 864 records on interactions.
+Several spatial and data corrections were made from the previous version (v.3, Sep 2019).
+The database currently comprises 568 records on interactions.
 Interaction refers to encounters between wildlife and litter items and are classified in four categories: 1) Ingestion, which is the most frequently observed interaction, followed by 2) entanglement, which affects motility, often with fatal consequences, 3) colonization, which occurs when many species settle on floating litter, and 4) others, including different types of less frequent interaction.
 The database includes among others the location, the type of interaction and litter, marine realm (beach, sea surface, water column, seafloor), habitat, species, whether it occurs in a marine protected area and the type in such case, as well as references to the publication from which the data are extracted.
+The layer is represented in different ways in the MED Biodiversity platform: 1) Marine litter and biodiversity interactions: it shows the database by type of interaction (ingestion, entanglement, colonization and other) and marine realm (pelagic or benthic).
+2) Knowledge update: changes in the number of records in each database version.
+It tries to represent the efforts of the PANACeA project to gather additional information on the Mediterranean Sea.
+3) Marine litter knowledge from 1988 to present date: shows the years of publication of the source of the records in the database.
+In recent dates, especially since 2015, there has been a notable increase in the number of publications related to marine litter.

 • Categories